stablekernel/aqueduct/source/docs/http/controller.md

 }
 ```

-While this controller does not create a response for the request, another controller will.
-That response will have an 'x-api-version' header added to it before it is sent.
-More than one controller can add a response modifier, and each modifier is run in the order it are added to a request.
-The modifiers are run before any response body data is encoded.
+When a request passes through this controller, the response will have the header `x-api-version: 2.1`.

+Any number of controllers can add a response modifier to a request; they will be processed in the order that they were added.
+Response modifiers are applied before the response body is encoded, allowing the body object to be manipulated.

 ## CORS Headers and Preflight Requests